awsdocs/aws-security-hub-partner-guide/doc_source/integration-faq.md

    1. Receive product ARNs to use with Security Hub, if you will be sending findings to Security Hub\.

    1. Map your findings to ASFF\.
+See [Guidelines for mapping findings into the AWS Security Finding Format \(ASFF\)](guidelines-asff-mapping.md)\.

    1. Define your architecture for sending findings to and receiving findings from Security Hub\.
+Follow the tenets outlined in [Tenets for creating and updating findings](tenets-update-create-findings.md)\.

    1. Create a deployment framework for customers\.
 For example, AWS CloudFormation scripts can serve this purpose\.